paladinescamila/Laboratorio-2-PP/Readme.md

     ```sh
     make run FILE=paralleL
     ```
-5. If you want to realice an analysis though Gprof, you must continue the next steps.
+5. If you want to realice an analysis through Gprof, you must continue the next steps.

     ```sh
     make compile_pg FILE=parallel